 To determine whether you meet the Charge Ahead income requirements, please reference the table below:

 |Household Size||Maximum Household Income(Purchase/lease date between 1/12/2022 - 1/15/2023)||Maximum Household Income(Purchase/lease date on/after 1/16/2023)|

 For vehicles purchased or leased prior to Jan.
 1, 2022: To calculate whether you meet the Charge Ahead income requirements, please enter your location and household size.
 Household income must be less than 120% of the area median income for your closest metropolitan statistical area to receive the $2,500 Charge Ahead Rrebate.

 You may be eligible for the Charge Ahead Rebate if you:

 - Qualify as a low- or moderate-income household, depending on income and household size.

 - Purchase or lease a new or used battery electric or plug-in hybrid electric vehicle

-*Household is defined as an individual living alone, a family with or without children, or a group of individuals who are living together as one economic unit.
+Household is defined as an individual living alone, a family with or without children, or a group of individuals living together as one economic unit.

-Our third-part administrator, The Center for Sustainable Energy verifies the total gross income from the sum of Lines 1–7 on the 2020 or 2021 IRS Form 1040; Line 9 is not used to calculate total gross income.
-If applicable, CSE also verifies the total gross income from the sum of Lines 1-8 on 2020 or 2021 IRS Schedule 1 (Form 1040 or 1040-SR).
-If Line 8 on “Other Income” is negative, then Line 8 will not be included as part of total gross income.
+For post-purchase or lease applications, our third-part administrator, The Center for Sustainable Energy verifies the total gross income from the sum of Lines 1–7 on the 2021 or 2022 IRS Form 1040; Line 9 is not used to calculate total gross income.
+If applicable, CSE also verifies the total gross income from the sum of Lines 1-8z on 2021 or 2022 IRS Schedule 1 (Form 1040 or 1040-SR).
+If Line 8 on “Other Income” is negative, then it will not be included as part of total gross income.

-*** Income is verified by requesting a tax transcript from the IRS for the Applicant from the year the vehicle was purchased or leased.
+Income is verified using a tax transcript for the Applicant from the year the vehicle was purchased or leased.
 If the tax transcript for that year is not available at the time the application is processed, the tax transcript from the previous year will be requested.